okfn/opendefinition/source/open-definition-dev.markdown

 ### 1. Open Licenses

-A **license** is open if its terms satisfy the following conditions:
+A **license** is open if its terms satisfy the following conditions.

 #### 1.1 Required Permissions